 University of Bristol

-The programme comprises two 10-credit units and two 20-credit units, along with a 120-credit research project.
+The programme comprises four of the five units of the MRes in Health Sciences Research (two 10-credit units and two 20-credit units), along with a specialised 120-credit research project.
 You will have a choice of two different projects: in renal sciences or in renal epidemiology/ health sciences.
 The project consists of an extended period of research work, followed by writing a thesis, a viva and an oral presentation.
 You can choose to undertake a clinical placement alongside the project.

 You can study a Masters’ level degree after three or more years of study on your professional programme.
 Please refer to the admissions statement on our intercalation website for full guidance on how your application will be assessed.